 The Isle's utility-scale solar farms, which SPP understands amount to around 70MW in capacity including a 3.95MW community energy project, will be fully constrained for three days in August, while further upgrades to the island’s overhead lines will see the likes of Octopus, Bluefield, Low Carbon and Magnetar face variable constraints at their sites between 10 July and 27 October.

-In addition, none of the generators will be entitled to compensation stemming from the unavailability of the network during the these planned outages, primarily due to their acceptance of grid constraints as part of their non-firm connection agreements, rather than pay for infrastructure upgrades in preparation for their sites.
+In addition, none of the generators will be entitled to compensation stemming from the unavailability of the network during the planned outages, primarily due to their acceptance of grid constraints as part of their non-firm connection agreements, rather than pay for infrastructure upgrades in preparation for their sites.

 Had the asset owners agreed to pay for upgrades to the energy infrastructure of the island, they would have been entitled to a small level of remuneration from SSEN under the Distribution Network Unavailability Rebate scheme.